Austro-German Postal Union: Association

 For parcels the value declaration was only necessary for consignment of valuables.
 The refund for a lost simple parcel was set at 10 Silbergroschen or 30 Kreuzer per pound.
 The postage was 2 Pfennig per pound, the minimum was the letter postage.
 For the mutual handover of the driving post the postage was calculated concerning the distances between the postal borders and between the places of posting and destination.
 For the rating of the driving post consignments border points were arranged, to and from which the calculation and acquisition of the postage mutually was performed.
 So, a minimum of two distances were added.
 For the calculation of the postage of transit consignments of several transit routes, the number of miles had to be reduced to average distances.

 For each driving post consignment the postage was calculated concerning the weight, the postage of value was only charged, if the consignment was declared by the means of value.
 For each rating-route the minimum of weight-postage was considered to be the letter postage.
-All consignments, for which a higher postage was calculated due to the application of the weight-tariff, it should be charged: for each pound per every 5 miles ½ Kreuzer or 2 Silberpfennig or the respective value in the country's currency.
+All consignments, for which a higher postage was calculated due to the application of the weight-tariff, it should be charged: for each pound per every 5 mi 1/2 Kreuzer or 2 Silberpfennig or the respective value in the country's currency.
 But for heavy letters the respective postage has to be charged according to the letter or driving post tariff.
 It is optional mailing the consignments unstamped or completely stamping them for the place of destination.
 The postage acquisition is especially calculated regarding the above-mentioned tariff regulations for the delivery route of each individual administration.
 Returning and forwarding consignments are subject of the taxes for the delivery route for the way forth and back.

-For consignments of valuables it should be charged: up to a distance of 50 miles for every 100 Gulden 2 Kr. and for every 100 Taler 1 Sgr., more than 50 miles for every 100 Gulden 4 Kr. and for every 100 Taler 2 Sgr., with the annotation that for lower values the tax for the full hundred should be charged.
+For consignments of valuables it should be charged: up to a distance of 50 mi for every 100 Gulden 2 Kr. and for every 100 Taler 1 Sgr., more than 50 mi for every 100 Gulden 4 Kr. and for every 100 Taler 2 Sgr., with the annotation that for lower values the tax for the full hundred should be charged.
 The addressee can declare the value of the consignment himself.
 A refund is provided according to the declared value.
 For other parcels a maximum of 10 Sgr. resp.
 30 Kr. per pound were refunded.
 "The current agreement comes to live on 1 July 1850.
 It stays effective until the end of 1860 and from then on with a reservation of a year's notice."